|From The Pontiac Times Inaugural Edition - 1972|

 "I sought out the opinion of fifteen experts.
 All of them agreed that it (starting a newspaper) couldn't be done.
 I decided that anything that certain left room for a unique answer."

-Professor Davidson, with his intense and charismatic persona and an ego bigger than the moon, decided to start his own newspaper after experiencing difficulties convincing various local leaders and newpaper publisher/editors to support his plan.
+With his intimidating and charismatic persona, and an ego bigger than the moon, Davidson decided to start his own newspaper after experiencing issues convincing local leaders and local newspaper editors to support his plan.

-Below is a copy of the one year anniversary of The Pontiac Times Newspaper dated Dec.
-7, 1973.
+Below is a copy of the one year anniversary of The Pontiac Times Newspaper - Dec.
+7, 1973